Jingo-Finance/docs/docs/contracts/v2/reference/core/interfaces/IPegasysV3Factory.md

-The Pegasys V3 Factory facilitates creation of Pegasys V3 pools and control over the protocol fees
+The Jingo V3 Factory facilitates creation of Jingo V3 pools and control over the protocol fees

 ## Functions